 - May help boost mood

-- Has many medical uses (of which I would suggest you consult your doctor about before use)
+- Has other medical uses (of which I would suggest you consult your doctor about before use)

-You should always carefully read the guidance on labels before using any supplements as some are higher dose than others, but generally somebody in an intensive training regime will need between 10 and 15g per day (always take 5g of that after a workout and the rest either morning or evening.
+You should always carefully read the guidance on labels before using any supplements.
+This is because some supplements are higher dose than others, but generally somebody in an intensive training regime will need between 10 and 15g per day (always take 5g of that after a workout and the rest either morning or evening).

-Others who are using this product on a gentler exercise regime, or for other reasons, may need less.
-In these cases you should either speak to a professional, or use the guidance on the label.
+Others who are using this product on a gentler exercise regime (or for reasons unrelated to exercise) may need less.
+In these cases, you should either speak to a professional or use the guidance on the label.

 As with all supplements, they are most definitely NOT created equal.
-Some are filled with preservatives, chemicals, fillers and many more nasties; and just think, if it’s something you need to take long term then it would be detrimental to keep filling your body with toxins.
-Many of these will have names that are unrecognisable so you don’t really actually know what you’re putting in your body, or the potential side effects of this added junk.
+Some are filled with preservatives, chemicals, fillers and many more nasties.
+Just think, if it’s something you need to take long term, then it would be detrimental to keep filling your body with toxins.
+Many of these will have names that are unrecognisable, so you won’t really actually know what you’re putting in your body.
+Or the potential side effects of this added junk.

-Make sure you source your l-glutamine from a reputable brand like these ones on Amazon in order to be sure you are getting good quality products that are safe to use.
+Make sure you source your l-glutamine from a reputable brand in order to be sure you are getting good quality products that are safe to use.

 Side effects are pretty rare and usually only occur when too much is taken; or at a different dosage than suggested on the labels.
 This is yet again another reason to buy good quality products, as the makers will know what they’re talking about when it comes to dosage.

 Side effects, when they do occur, are generally mild and may include stomach aches and cramps, nausea, vomiting, mild skin rash, dizziness, itching and headache.